drewf24/world-airbnb/writeup/writeup.md

 or not, where high volume indicated that a host had more than one listing, and low volume indicated a host had only one listing.
 We had convincing evidence to conclude that there is a difference in median availability of high volume hosts and low volume hosts.
-Finally, we conducted a 95% confidence interval to find the different in median availability.
+After doing a confidence interval, we concluded that we are 95% confident that the median availability for high volume hosts is between 219 to 261 days greater than that of low volume hosts.

+Overall, it seemed as though non-location factors like room type and description played some role, with limitations, in influencing availability, while host volume played a more critical role, though with limitations too, in determining availability.
+Perhaps rentees are more comfortable with Airbnbs that are not the owner’s sole proporty or perhaps owners with multiple properties are better at making their listings more appealing.
+More research would need to be done to understand these effects further.

 ### Areas of Improvement

 Perhaps one of the biggest concerns among our dataset was that we could not prove constant variance.
 When plotting the individual error against the predicted value, the variance of the error predicted value should be constant.
-Graphically,this means the spread of the points around the regression line is too variable.
-Therefore, we had to proceed with caution when drawing assumptions from the linear regression.
-However, if we limit our conclusions to predictions, the consequences of a weak or not constant variance are less pressing.
+Graphically,this means, that in our plots, the spread of the points around the regression line is too variable.
+Therefore, we had to proceed with caution when drawing assumptions from our linear regression models.
+However, as Malavi said, if we limit our conclusions to predictions, the consequences of a weak or not constant variance are not as pressing.

 Furthermore, we assumed independence in our sample, implying that each listing is independent because the pricing of one space does not directly influence the other.
 While some might argue there is dependence between listings to some extent, the market for Airbnbs in NYC is free and competitive, so renters, ideally, don’t collude.
-In other words, it can be safely assumed that hosts of Airbnbs are working not together to price fix listings in New York City.
+In other words, it can be safely assumed that hosts of Airbnbs are not working together to price fix listings.

 Another critical concern to consider in our analysis are the probabilities of type 1 and type 2 errors.
 For the entirety of our analysis, we set our alpha level to 0.05.
 However, we could have set the alpha level lower to reduce type 1 error, but consequently, increased the type 2 error.
-It is important to consider the needs when it comes to analyzing the data.
-If someone wants to determine, for instance, which borough is cheaper to book an Airbnb, Manhattan or Brooklyn, they would have to set the predetermined alpha level on their desired outcome.
 A type 1 error would mean a false positive - that there is a true difference in median prices when there actually is not.
 A type 2 error is a false negative, for example, if we had concluded that there is no true difference in median prices when one exists.
 In order to decrease the possibility of these errors, we could increase the sample size of our data analysis.
-Our analysis could be stronger if we took into account the purposes that people will use it for.

 If we were going to continue to work on the project, we could delve deeper into locations such as specific neighborhoods.
-This would allow users of our analysis to investigate further, more specifically, the cheapest places in New York City.
+This would allow users of our analysis to investigate more specifically the cheapest places in New York City.
 For example, although the Bronx is one of the more affordable boroughs in our analysis, the most expensive neighborhood in our sample is in the Bronx.
 For travelers on a very tight budget, they may be misled by the information presented in our dataset because we were not specific enough with the location.

 ### Final Thoughts

-### Final Thoughts

-We are confident that our analysis has provided us with a better understanding of the gig hospitality market in New York City for 2019.
+We are confident that our analysis has provided us with a better understanding of the gig hospitality market in New York City.
 Specifically, we found, explored, and understood trends in the market as they relate to supply (availability) and demand (what people are willing to pay).
 The two main things for a traveler looking at renting Airbnb’s